Oahu vs. Kauai - Which should you choose?

 Many things make Kauai unique, but the most significant is its natural beauty.
 The island is home to many plants and animals, including the endangered Nene goose, only found here.
 Kauai's diverse landscapes, including an active volcano, make for great photo opportunities and adventure.
 Plus, the island is home to some of the finest beaches in the world.

-We recommend Oahu if you desire a Hawaiian vacation that combines the amenities of a world-class city with the breathtaking beauty of nature.
+We recommend Oahu if you desire a Hawaiian vacation that combines a world-class city's amenities with nature's breathtaking beauty.
 If you seek a peaceful time, we recommend Kauai because it offers a unique Pacific Paradise experience.